chasm/tic-tac-redux/README.md

 <div class="x">x</div>
 ```

+(We'll use CSS to make the x big, bold, uppercase, and red.)

 Or, if the game was won by x and this is one of the winning squares,

 ```jsx